herrera-ignacio/scrumbook/README.md

 Not officialy a Scrum event but often used in scrum.
 Product backlog Items prioritised for release (subset of Product backlog).

 Team agree what is feasible for release, but as an indicator NOT as a commitment.
 This can be used to calculate __Team velocity__, used to predict how many features will be completed by a release date, or when scope is likely to be delivered for scope-driven projects.
+# Scrum Artefacts
+Each artifact help us deliver or track the product.

+> Scrum's artifacts represent work or value to provide transparency and opportunities for inspection and adaption.
+Artifacts defined by Scrum are specifically designed to maximize transparency of key information so that everybody has the same undestanding of the artifact.

+ ### Product Backlog

+Set of features the Product Owner desired to see in the final product.
+This adapts over time.
+PO maintains the backlog, and works with the Stakeholders to form the requirements, and the development team for technican income and estimates.
+Since a Product Backlog contains features that affects the product lifecycle as the release.

+The PO is responsible for the Product Backlog, including its content, availability, and ordering.

+__Product Backlog REFINEMENT__ is the act of adding detail, estimates, and order to items in the Product Backlog.

+Scrum Master and Dev Team, should disculss KEY points with PO and gain undestanding of upcoming features.

+Make sure that ITEMS are READY for planning.
+That means __stories are clear to the team and small enough to be completed in one sprint using the team's definition of DONE__.

+ #### Release Backlog & Burndown

+Not officially a scrum artefact but often used in Scrum.
+Relase backlog is a subset of the Product Backlog.
+Release Burndown is a common process to monitor progress, it shows the number of Story Points remaining to release.
+It makes it easy to see if a project is on the right track.

+---

+ ### Sprint Backlog and burdown

+Subset of Release backlog with sub tasks, initially picked by the PO but finally commited to by the development team.
+It consists of features tasks, subtask and their estimations.
+The Sprint burndown (tasks done and remaining) helps the team monitor the sprint status, and allows the team to monitor the tasks remaining in the sprint backlog.

+---

+ ### Releasable Product Increment

+Functionality delivered by the team each sprint.
+Meets definition of done (and quality standards).